About the opera house

 Creation of the best possible acoustics was the absolute starting point when the Main auditorium was built.
 It holds about 1 300 people and has a classic octagonal form, eight-sided with parallel side walls.
 The width of 26.5 metres is adapted in such a way to allow the side reflectors to swing the sound all the way into the middle of the auditorium.
 In order to enhance the warm tone many of the reflectors have been made concave instead of convex.

 Even the chairs are carefully chosen in order to meet the acoustic demands.
 One chair corresponds to one person as far as sound absorption is concerned.
 In this way there is a minimum of difference in acoustics between a full-house on opening night and an empty auditorium during rehearsals.

-The Göteborg Opera has 250,000 visitors per year and about 270 performances are given on the different stages.
-Several international stars have visited the opera house through the years.
-Nina Stemme, Peter Mattei and Katarina Dalayman are a few of them.
+The Göteborg Opera has 250 000 visitors per year and about 270 performances are given on the different stages.
+Several international stars have visited the opera house through the years, including Nina Stemme, Peter Mattei and Katarina Dalayman.